mailund/gsa-exercises/Week10/README.md

 ## BWT search

-What is the worst-case running time for the BWT/Suffix-tree based approach for approximation pattern matching, i.e. how long does it take to find all positions where the pattern matches within within a given distance k?
-Think about what the size of the k-distance cloud of a string is, i.e. the number of strings within a certain distance k from a given string.
-Can you give a tighter bound or determine cases where the BWT/Suffix-tree approach is faster than explicitly searching for all strings in the k-distance cloud?
+What is the worst-case running time for the BWT/Suffix-tree search approach for approximation pattern matching, i.e. how long does it take to find all positions where the pattern matches within within a given edit distance *k*?
+Think about what the size of the "*k* edit distance" cloud of the pattern is, i.e. the number of strings within edit distance *k* from the pattern.
+Can you give a tighter bound, or determine cases where the BWT/Suffix-tree search approach is faster than explicitly searching for all strings in the "*k* edit distance" cloud (maybe using ther Ahp-Corasick approach)?

 Consider algorithm 7.41 in the textbook, which contains an optimisation of the algorithm.
 Do exercises 7.9.10 and 7.9.11